+While these services are critical, they are subject to the prior authorization process.
 If your child's Medicaid managed care plan denies your request for nursing or HHA services, you have the right to appeal.
 This includes:

-- 1. when the plan tries to reduce some of the nursing or HHA hours your child gets, - 2. when the plan denies a request for more shift care hours, or - 3. when the plan completely denies a shift care request.
+- 1. when the plan tries to reduce some of the nursing or HHA hours your child gets; - 2. when the plan denies a request for more shift care hours; - 3. when the plan completely denies a shift care request; or - 4. when the plan changes the level of care your child is receiving.
+(For example, denying skilled nursing and approving a home health aide).